mthspm/cardagamepy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

- This is a card game built in Python.

-# Description
+## Description
 The Card Game is a game initially based on Hearthstone/Yugioh to model its logic, but in its visual and algorithmic elements it has followed its own path of authenticity.
 The game runs only in multiplayer and depends on a server running to accept user connections in a login/registration access control system and managing the events of matches that are running in the game.

 The main inspiration for the project is to learn and develop more programming skills.

-# Installation
+## Installation
 To install the Card Game, you will need Python 3.
-You can download the latest version of Python from the official website here.
+You can download the latest version of Python from the [official website](https://www.python.org/downloads/) here.

-## Installation Step-by-Step
+### Installation Step-by-Step

 1. Ensure that you have Python 3 installed on your computer.
 If you do not already have Python 3 installed, you can download it from the official website [here](https://www.python.org/downloads/).